-Design Build Pros offers a unique, pre-construction project profile analysis, budget, design, and development process for highly qualified remodelers or directly with homeowners.
+Design Build Planners offers a unique, pre-construction project profile analysis, budget, design, and development process for highly qualified remodelers or directly with homeowners.
 Projects of any size or type can be discussed, reviewed, and fully analyzed.
 This system fully prepares all involved parties prior to the final decisions and the start of the renovation.

-The services provided by the Design Build Pros help homeowners choose the right remodeler to build the best project, with great value and savings.
+The services provided by the Design Build Planners help homeowners choose the right remodeler to build the best project, with great value and savings.
 The services we provide are available anywhere in the US.
 The first step is a FREE 15-minute phone consultation to determine if we can help you with your project.

 Here are some fun facts and trivia about Oregon:

 Oregon’s state flag pictures a beaver on its reverse side.
 It is the only state flag to carry two separate designs.Oregon has more ghost towns than any other state.The Columbia River gorge is considered by many to be the best place in the world for windsurfing.Crater Lake is the deepest lake in the United States and is formed in the remains of an ancient volcano.Oregon and New Jersey are the only states without self-serve gas stations.